 The ND team work to improve the early identification of neurodiversity and provide support to both school and families.
-This can be through the ND Profiling Tool which a trained member of school can complete with a family.
+This can be through the ND Profiling Tool which a trained member of school can complete with a family once a family has sought advice from the ND team.